 This rotation is tailored to give a comprehensive overview of body MRI with an emphasis on the musculoskeletal system.
 A wide variety of MR studies from both VA campuses include chest, abdominal, MR angiography studies.
 The studies are supported by dedicated MR workstations and interpretation sessions with faculty.

-A 3.0T, state-of-the-art, clinical MR unit installed at Jamaica Plain has been fully operational for 4 years.
-An additional 1.5T MR has been fully operational at the West Roxbury campus for over 3 years.
+There is a 3.0T, state-of-the-art, clinical MR unit installed at Jamaica Plain as well as an additional 1.5T MR at the West Roxbury campus.

 BVAMC Cross-sectional Imaging